semrush/intergalactic/website/docs/components/input-mask/input-mask-a11y-report.md

 6. Screen reader says "5544".
 7. Screen reader goes out of active element.
 8. Screen reader says "Out of edit text".
+9. Screen reader says "You are currently on a text field, inside of web content.
+To enter text in this field, type.
+To exit this web area, press Control-Option-Shift-Up Arrow.".
 ```